Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 Validation and Status

 There are several ways to validate the status of Windows Updates.
-Within the Workspace ONE UEM console, go to Devices > Device Updates.
-The Update Overview section shows numerous data points regarding Windows Updates, including details regarding each update.
+Within the Workspace ONE UEM console, go to Devices > Device Updates > Windows.
+The top tab enables a view of Windows Desktop, Windows Server, and Update Deployments.
+In addition, the Update Overview section shows numerous data points regarding Windows Updates, including details regarding each update.

 Lastly, customizable dashboards can be created within Intelligence based on real-time Windows Updates metrics.